bill86416/ICaRL/README.md

-# ICaRL
-Implementation of ICaRL on Mnist
+# A PyTorch Implementation of iCaRL